What are you looking for help with?

 In other words, the key to success in public speaking is “fixing” or reducing the friction in the mind that’s holding us back.

 If we can tame negative thinking patterns, we gain focus in the moment and reduce pressure on ourselves.
-If we reduce some of the natural fight or flight fear, we gain confidence when speaking and eliminate those biological reactions – i.e. shaky voice, sweating hands – that can through us off our game.
-And if we can empower the mind to expect success, we prevent the fear from self-perpetuating.
+If we reduce some of the natural fight or flight fear, we gain confidence when speaking and eliminate those biological reactions.
+You can see how this process works in this hypnosis for public speaking session:

 So how can you go about improving the mind’s reaction to public speaking?

-But the problem with many traditional techniques: Those fight or flight thoughts they’re still there.
-Even if we practice them away, they still exist, and it takes is one negative experience (a heckler, for instance) to drum the fear back up.
+The problem with many traditional techniques is that those fight or flight thoughts are still there.
+Even if we practice them away, they still exist, and it only takes one negative experience (a heckler, for instance) to drum the fear back up.

 That’s why so many people turn to hypnotherapy for public speaking.